Culex pipiens: Breeding site characteristics

 Culex pipiens reproduce in bodies of water—specifically in flood-prone areas and in standing water.
 Other breeding sites include: natural marshes, cesspits, gutters, and other unkempt artificial water structures.
 Furthermore, the presence of organic material in breeding grounds is essential for the larval developmental stage.
 All mosquito species produce larvae that live in the water.
 According to Daniel Markowski from the Vector Disease Control International, "Culex pipiens larvae specifically thrive in such stagnant water with the most organic material pollution".

 The number of larvae present in one breeding site also impacts the success rates of offspring survival.
 A 1973 study done by Skierska analyzed the effects that larval density had on survival rates.
 The study showed that the highest larval survival occurred when the larvae density ranged between 20 and 50 organisms.
 Within this population range, development periods of the larvae were also the fastest compared to larvae densities that existed above this range.
 Increased larval densities also affected how many eggs were produced among females that survived within the original experimental population.
-When densities were higher, less eggs were produced by these surviving females.
+When densities were higher, fewer eggs were produced by these surviving females.

 Magnified image of the tail end and the head of C. pipiens during the larval stage of development.